stelzinga/MF/Management_Framework-Appendix.md

 - Make knowledge sharing a standard feature of the Operating Model of a Group
 - Show to the Group that the Manager him/herself is not knowledgeable

 Particularly the last part is powerful: often Staff dare not ask questions at risk of being seen incompetent.
-If the Manager asks any question, both 'smart' and 'dumb' Staff in the Group wil be more likely to also ask questions, which has a knock-on effect that everyone in the Group becomes more knowledgeable.
+If the Manager asks any question, both 'smart' and 'dumb' Staff in the Group will be more likely to also ask questions, which has a knock-on effect that everyone in the Group becomes more knowledgeable.

 If done well, Staff within a Group will look forward to the WBS, and as such they constitute a form of team building at the same time.